 Round 1 to Keter.

 My Bath Seat in the back and Keter by the faucet.
 This was tight!
-Because of how far the My Bath Seat came into the middle, and not wanting to put the other fella over the drain, the kids were leg to leg.
+Because of how far the My Bath Seat came into the middle, and not wanting to put the other fella over the drain, the kids were leg to leg in these baby bath seats.
 Still, the My Bath Seat was very sturdy and the fella close to the faucet could totally reach around and try to twist his little self out.

 Round 2 to My Bath Seat.